computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/FacebookNewsfeed/readme.md

 - Easiest to do so by creation time of posts.
 - Important first select key signals that make a post important and then find out how to combine them to calculate a final ranking score.
 - Signals could be things like number of likes, comments, shares, etc.
-- More sophistical ranking system can constantly improve itself by evaluating if we are making progress in user stickiness, retention, ads revenue, etc.
+- More sophisticated ranking system can constantly improve itself by evaluating if we are making progress in user stickiness, retention, ads revenue, etc.

 ## Data Partitioning

 ### Sharding posts and metadata

-For sharding our databases that are storing posts and their metadata, we can have a similar design as discussed under Designing Twitter.
+For sharding our databases that are storing posts and their metadata, we can have a similar design as discussed under the Designing Twitter problem.

 ### Sharding feed data